horizontalsystems/blockchain-crypto-guides/guides/defi/en/3-decentralized-exchanges.md

 - Decentralized exchanges typically operate only with cryptocurrency and do not provide any means to use fiat currency.

 Today there are decentralized exchanges which average over 100 million worth of USD 24-hour trading volume.
-More DEX related stats can be seen on [Dune Analytics](https://explore.duneanalytics.com/public/dashboards/c87JEtVi2GlyIZHQOR02NsfyJV48eaKEQSiKplJ7) website.
+More DEX related stats can be seen on [DuneAnalytics.com](https://explore.duneanalytics.com/public/dashboards/c87JEtVi2GlyIZHQOR02NsfyJV48eaKEQSiKplJ7).

 As of August 2020, most popular decentralized exchanges to trade cryptocurrencies are:

 - [Uniswap](https://uniswap.info/home)

 - [Curve](https://curve.fi)

 - [Balancer](https://pools.balancer.exchange/#/)

 There are also instruments like [1inch.exchange](https://1inch.exchange/) which can provide the best exchange prices on the market by splitting a trade order among multiple DEXes in one single transaction.